pingidentity/terraform-provider-davinci/docs/guides/connector-reference.md

 * `connectionId` (string):  Console display name: "Select an OpenID token management connection for signed HTTP responses.".
 * `recaptchaSecretKey` (string): The Secret Key from reCAPTCHA Admin dashboard.
 Console display name: "reCAPTCHA v2 Secret Key".
 * `recaptchaSiteKey` (string): The Site Key from reCAPTCHA Admin dashboard.
 Console display name: "reCAPTCHA v2 Site Key".
-* `whiteList` (string): Enter the URLs of trusted sites that host your HTML content.
+* `whiteList` (string): Enter the hostname for the trusted sites that host your HTML.
+Note: Ensure that the content hosted on these sites can be trusted and that publishing safeguards are in place to prevent unexpected issues.
 Console display name: "Trusted Sites".

 Example: